 Make it easy for others – leave a note of any favourite poems or passages you’d like read at your funeral in your Wishes.
 You can also capture key facts about your life, a potted history, highlights and anecdotes in the Memory Box – hugely helpful to someone writing a tribute for you when the time comes.

 The book Poems and Readings for Funerals has a broad range of ideas.

 The website Funeral Helper has a huge library of readings for funerals.

 Poet Mary Oliver has a wonderful touch – very connected to nature – for non-religous but spiritual poems.
-Carol Ann Duffy, Poet Laureate, has wonderful deep, meaningful and light funny poems.
-Her work is rich and delicious in its careful craft but for all its genius, it’s also really accessible… it’s not going to put people off or make them feel stupid.
+Carol Ann Duffy, Poet Laureate, writes a rich mix of deep, meaningful and light funny poems.
+Her work is delicious in its careful craft but for all its genius, it’s also really accessible… it’s not going to put people off or make them feel stupid.

 Great writers have created powerful and moving lines about the deaths of loved ones that are often quoted at funerals.

 Tennyson spent 17 years writing In Memorium for fellow writer and great love Hallam after his early death.
 It deals with loss in depth and breadth and captures his experience of the pressure from others to ‘pull yourself together’.
 Queen Victoria found the poem a great help when she lost Prince Albert.
 In Memorium contains the oft quoted lines: “Tis better to have loved and lost Than never to have loved at all”.

 Another well-kent poem – that featured in Four Weddings and a Funeral is WH Auden’s Stop the Clocks, which he wrote for partner Christopher Isherwood.